Pumpkin Bundt Cake

 - Cake can be made 1-2 days in advance.
 Cool fully (inverting the cake after 20 minutes), then cover and store either in the fridge or at room temperature.
 Bring the cake to room temperature if you stored it in the fridge, then top with glaze the day you plan to serve.

 - Unfrosted cake can be frozen for up to 3 months.
-Cool fully, then wrap tightly in plastic (go around the ring shape instead of over to prevent freezer burn).
+Cool fully, then wrap tightly in plastic (go around the ring shape instead of over to prevent freezer burn), then wrap with foil or place in a large freezer container.
 Thaw in the fridge, then bring to room temperature before topping with glaze.
+Do not thaw at room temperature – otherwise the cake can become gummy.

 Pumpkin Bundt Cake